Architects, Designers & Surveyors

 Gather lots of information to share with the designer:

-- To be clear in your mind, and your partner's, create a written description of the non-negotiable elements.
-For example you might say “Extension under $450k with 2 bedrooms, one ensuite, hydronic heating and double glazing is also a must”.
+- Create a written description of the non-negotiable elements, for example you might say “Extension under $450k with 2 bedrooms, one ensuite (with bath), hydronic heating, and double glazing is also a must”.
 Do you need terracotta tiles on the roof ?
-OK, make sure to write it down.
+OK, make sure to write it down, and then make sure your loved one/s agree with the description.

 - Dollars.
 How much are you going to spend?
 To avoid wasting everyone’s time you need a firm idea of what funds will be available.
-Do you have the cash? or, do you need to speak with the bank?
+Do you have the cash? or, do you need to speak with the bank first?

 Also consider your motivation for the project.
-Are you building your ‘forever home’, something to wow friends, or is it just a first foothold in the market?
+Are you building your ‘forever home’, something to wow friends with, or is it just a first foothold in the market?